This post contains affiliate links. Read the full disclosure here.

 • I sometimes like to add in hemp hearts, chia seeds, or flaxseeds/ground flaxseed

-• Avocados are a great source of healthy fats, and they don’t have much (if any) flavor when added to a smoothie.
-I like to add ⅓ to ½ of an avocado to make it creamier.
+• Avocados are a great add-in because they don’t have much (if any) flavor, but adding in just ⅓ of an avocado makes the smoothy so much creamier.

 • Maple syrup or honey – If you like your smoothies to be sweeter, you can add a little bit of maple syrup, honey, or even agave to taste.